yuenm18/jwt_auth_srv/README.md

-# JWT REST Service Example
+# JWT Authentication Service Example

-This REST Service allows users to create accounts, storing their passwords hashed in a database.
+This Authentication Service allows users to create accounts, storing their passwords hashed in a database.
 Once successfully logged in, users are issued a [JWT](https://jwt.io/).
 Users can also delete their accounts.

 Note: User's passwords are salted and hashed before being inserted into the database.